lholliger/bytebeam/README.md

 **This is in no way ready for deployment!**

+Note: This readme is not updated for 0.3.0 yet.

 ## Background

 I often using Magic Wormhole but it keeps selecting the proxies in order to send data, which causes major speed losses and general frusteration, so I decided to make a solution that works well for me.